savedario/cakephp-queue/docs/README.md

 	/**
 	 * @param array $data The array passed to QueuedJobsTable::createJob()
 	 * @param int $jobId The id of the QueuedJob entity
-	 * @return bool Success
+	 * @return void
 	 */
 	public function run(array $data, $jobId) {
 		$this->loadModel('FooBars');
 		if (!$this->FooBars->doSth()) {
 			throw new RuntimeException('Couldnt do sth.');
 		}

-		return true;
 	}

 }
 ```
-Make sure it returns a boolean result (true ideally), or otherwise throws an exception with a clear error message.
+Make sure it throws an exception with a clear error message in case of failure.

 ## Usage